You'll dance every day.

 Students in programs for a Dance BA and Dance BFA must follow these steps:

 Apply to the university.
 Your application to the university must be on file prior to your audition.
 Early decision deadline is November 1.
-(For the academic year 2017-18, in order to be considered for scholarships, you must apply by November 1 and audition on October 21, November 4, November 11 or January 13, 2018.)
 The undergraduate (freshman) deadline is January 15.
 The transfer application priority deadline is March 1.

 Schedule an audition for the School of Dance.
 Complete the Audition Registration Form and select a date (see options below).
 Applicants will receive a letter confirming the audition date.
 The audition consists of a two-hour technique class beginning with a ballet barre, followed by modern center work and repertoire.
 Your audition is observed, recorded and evaluated by the dance faculty.